core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The proof for uniqueness of (key, nonce) pairs in Appendix D.4 of {{RFC8613}} is also valid in group communication scenarios.
 That is, given an OSCORE group:

-* Uniqueness of Sender IDs within the group is enforced by the Group Manager, which never reassigns the same Sender ID within the same group under the same Gid value.
+* Uniqueness of Sender IDs within the group is enforced by the Group Manager.
+In fact, from the moment when a Gid is assigned to a group until the moment a new Gid is assigned to that same group, the Group Manager does not reassign a Sender ID within the group (see {{sec-group-key-management}}).

 * The case A in Appendix D.4 of {{RFC8613}} concerns all group requests and responses including a Partial IV (e.g. Observe notifications).
 In this case, same considerations from {{RFC8613}} apply here as well.